Saturday, April 21, 2018

 Incredible Speed: Vampires can spend a Blood Point as a free action to increase their speed.
-This gives you +4 to initiative on a d20, +1 on a d6.
-You also get +4 to save against firearms.
+This gives you +X to initiative on a d20, where X is the number of Blood Points you spent.
+If combat has already started, you may instead move up X spaces in the initiative order.
+You also get a +X bonus to any save against firearm damage.

 Otherworldly Beauty: If you spend a Blood Point, this increases your physical beauty to its maximum.
 You entrance people. +4 to all interaction checks.
 You also gain +3 to Reaction Rolls, unless someone is on the lookout for monsters or suspicious persons.
 This lasts until you take any damage, go to sleep, or 12 hours.

 Space Ripper Stingy Eyes: You can spend any number of Blood Points to fire Vampiric Essence out of your eyes.
 For every Blood Point you spend, roll 1d6.
 Then make an Attack.
 On a hit, the enemy takes [sum] damage.
 You may sweep the jet of Vampiric Acid in a line to target other enemies near your initial target, but if you do so, enemies get a save to take half damage, even on a hit.

 True Undeath: You no longer need to breathe or eat.
 You also have perfect control of your body.
 You don't get tired, but you do need to spend Blood Points to move around.
 1 Blood Point = 8 Hours of Activity.
 You also don't feel any pain anymore, or any sensation unless you want to.